Chapter 7: Anti-Patterns

 - "Who needs help?"

-- "What's the team need to know?"
+- "What does the team need to know?"

-Team: Talk to each other, not to the manager.
+Team: talk to each other, not to the manager.

 The Rambler